-Despite the fact that the economic environment will continue to be challenged, we expect the new government to continue to maintain the policies agreed under the IMF facility, which is in its third and final year.
-Importantly, we believe that the stance towards tight fiscal and monetary policy will be maintained.
-However, as inflation continues to slowly inch down towards 13% we anticipate that the central bank will gradually reduce interest rates, beginning in the second quarter of the year.
+We expect government to continue to maintain the policies agreed under the IMF facility.
+Importantly, we believe that the stance towards tight fiscal and monetary policy will be adhered to.
+However, as inflation continues to slowly inch down towards 9%, we anticipate that the central bank will gradually reduce policy rate beginning in the second quarter of the year.